 College Level Examination Program (CLEP) Ozarks recognizes the College Level Examination Program (CLEP) as a method of establishing credit by examination.
+CLEP exams with a score of 50 or higher will be accepted for credit.
 A maximum of 30 hours of credit may be earned in this manner.
 Students wishing to take examinations must obtain prior approval from the dean of the division in which credit is to be granted.
-The CLEP exam passed and credits earned will be indicated on a student's transcript, but these will not be considered when calculating grade point averages.
+The CLEP exam passed, and credits earned will be indicated on a student's transcript, but these will not be considered when calculating grade point averages.
 Students should contact the Office of Administrative Services for more information.

 Advanced Placement High school students who have completed one or more college-level courses through the Advanced Placement Program may be eligible for credit at Ozarks.
 Test scores prepared by the Educational Testing Service should be sent directly to the Office of Administrative Services.
-The AP exam passed with a score of 4 or higher will be granted credit on the student's transcript, but these will not be considered when calculating grade point averages.
+The AP exam passed with a score of 3 or higher will be granted credit on the student's transcript, but these will not be considered when calculating grade point averages.
 Students should contact the Office of Administrative Services for more information.
+A maximum of 24 hours will be accepted for credit.

 International Baccalaureate Courses (IBO) Ozarks gives elective credit and credit for some individual courses to students who have received a 5 or higher on higher-level examinations.
 Acceptance of credits may be subject to review and credits may not exceed five courses (15 to 16 hours).
 Students should contact the Office of Administrative Services for more information.
+Credit will be included in earned hours but will not be included in the grade point average.

 Online Consortium The University of the Ozarks participates in an online consortium through Acadeum that offers online courses through consortia partnerships for Ozarks students to enroll in for University credit.
-While these courses are primarily offered to Ozarks students during the summer or winter terms, on occasion a course may be offered during the fall or spring semesters when approved by the Academic Dean and Provost.
+While these courses are primarily offered to Ozarks students during the summer or winter terms, on occasion a course may be offered during the fall or spring semesters when approved by the Academic Dean and Cheif academic officer or designee.
 Acadeum courses are listed on the Ozarks transcript as University of the Ozarks courses and are included in attempted hours, earned hours and grade point average.
 Once enrolled, students in courses hosted by a partner institution will be contacted directly by the host school through their Ozarks email address.
 Students are required to meet all requirements as outlined by the host school and will be required to meet all add/drop and withdrawal dates published by the host school for each Acadeum course.
 Tuition for Acadeum courses will be assessed based on the University tuition rates and financial policies for the term in which the student in enrolled.